Master of Arts (Norman Campus)

 5. Be approved by the department and the Dean of the Graduate College

 If a transfer course has the same title as a course taken at OU, the content of the course must be substantially different to count both for credit.
-To make this case, the student must provide a syllabus and a letter from the Graduation Liaison illustrating that the classes covered different content.
+To make this case, the student must provide a syllabus and a letter from the Director of Graduation Studies illustrating that the classes covered different content.
 This letter must be submitted to the Graduate College with the Program of Study.

 Transfer credit is considered neutral in computing the University of Oklahoma grade point average.
 No graduate credit may be earned by correspondence courses or advanced standing examinations.
 However, credit from a professional degree may be applied toward a graduate degree if it meets the criteria listed above.
 Credit hours may be counted toward satisfying the requirements for one Master’s degree only, with the exception of approved dual-degree programs.